The Slave Dancer: Plot

-It is the beginning of 1840 in New Orleans.
+It was the beginning of 1842 in New York.
 In the rain, drunken riverboat workers and slaves alike are celebrating.
 Jessie Bollier lives in the area with his mother and sister.
 One evening while he is walking home, Jessie is kidnapped.
 After he is captured, he is taken to the ship 'The Moonlight', a slaver.
 During the crossing to Africa, Jessie tries to learn as much about the ship and the way things are done there as he can.
 The captain, Cawthorne, seems mad, the first mate, Nicholas Spark is cruel, and the sailors are concerned solely with making money through the slave trade.
 When they get to Africa they travel the coast and the captain uses a small boat to go and meet with the African chiefs who are selling people into slavery.

 Jessie cannot believe the treatment of the enslaved people that he observes.
 Once they are taken onto the ship, they are packed as tightly as possible into the hold, ending up on top of one another.
 Whenever a slave becomes ill they are thrown overboard at once so that the illness will not spread to other slaves.
 Many of them are still alive when they are tossed into the water, where they are eaten by sharks or drown.
 Jessie is shocked by what is going on, but tries to keep himself focused on staying alive and getting home to his family, if he ever will.
 As the journey to America continues, Jessie realizes how much he hates everything around him, including the slaves, as they represent his own enslavement on the ship.
 He refuses to play the fife and goes to his quarters.
 He is immediately taken back on deck and flogged for being disobedient.
 The flogging only makes him think more about everything that is going on around him.
 He sees the sailors with the same lack of pity they have for the slaves.
 He hates himself for playing the fife and being part of the entire situation.
 The journey continues and conditions worsen.
 The crew is drunk much of the time, the ship dirty, and discipline lax.
 A slave attacks Nicholas Spark, one of the ship's mates, and Spark shoots and kills him.
+For this offence, Spark is thrown overboard.
 The only concern the sailors show is for the loss of the profit that the sale of the slave would have brought them.